Asana/node-asana/README.md

 ## Documentation

-The code is thoroughly documented with JsDoc tags.
-The [Official Asana Documentation][asana-doc] is a great resource since this is just a thin wrapper for the API.
+The code is thoroughly documented with JSDoc tags.
+The [Official Asana Documentation][asana-doc] is a great resource, since this is just a thin wrapper for the API.

 ## Contributing

 Feel free to fork and submit pull requests for the code!
-Please follow the existing code as an example of style and make sure that all your code passes lint and tests.
+Please follow the existing code as an example of style, and make sure that all your code passes lint and tests.

 For a sanity check:

 ```sh
 git clone git@github.com:Asana/node-asana.git